novRay/toy_projects/README.md

-# Toy projects
+# Full Stack Todo-List
-A repository for self coding practices
+A full stack todo-list built with React, Redux, Node, Express and MongoDB.